InternetNZ/srs-xml-client/README.md

 TODO
 ----

-* Add support for specifying the Registry's PGP key ID SSL certificate and protocol.dtd.

 * Client help messages can be improved and common options put into template blocks (global, registrant, nameserver, dnssec).